 So this year’s election was of particular interest with polls indicating a tight race between the Liberals and the NDP and a doubling, perhaps even trebling, of Green support.

-Last week, British Columbians went to the polls and delivered a result so far (absentee ballots are still not counted and so the election is not quite final) that looks like this:
+Last week, British Columbians went to the polls and delivered a result that looks like this:

 Hence, by one seat, it looks as though British Columbia has a hung parliament.

 Canada has a rich history of minority governments, both at the provincial and federal level, some of which was explored in our report Working Together.

 3 of 87 seats is hardly representative for a party that won 1 out of 6 votes, and while FPTP has translated a thin victory in votes into a thin victory into seats, as 1996 proved, this was far from guaranteed.